norcams/docs-enduser/docs/enddate.rst

   happens to a project that enters quarantine:

   - All instances are shut off
-  - The project are disabled.
+  - The project is disabled.
 Disabled projects can not be interacted with, and they are not visible in the dashboard
   - The project is tagged as being in quarantine